Creating a Career Development Plan: Tips and Strategies

 Steps to create Your Career Development Plan

-The process of creating a career plan involves analyzing abilities and strengths then implementing active steps to professional improvement.
+The process of creating a career plan involves analyzing strengths and weaknesses in skillsets then taking active steps toward professional development.

-The first step in creating your career plan of development is to evaluate your skills, competencies as well as areas that require improvement.
+The first step when creating your career development plan is to review your skills, competencies strengths, areas of strength, and areas for improvement.

 Ask yourself these questions:

-Answering these questions truthfully provides valuable insight into what you need to focus on in your job role to progress in a smooth manner.
+The truthful answers to these questions provide valuable insight into what you need to focus on in your work role to advance up the ladder with ease.

 Set Your Long-Term Goals